 - Helping communities prepare for climate impacts

-CNL works with Lanark County government to implement the Climate Action Plan adopted in November 2023, which aims to reduce community emissions by 10% below 2019 levels by 2030 and 80% by 2050.
+CNL continues to work with Lanark County government to implement the Climate Action Plan adopted in November 2023.
+With only four years remaining until the 2030 target, the county aims to reduce community emissions by 10% below 2019 levels, with a longer-term goal of 80% reduction by 2050.
+The next emissions inventory update is expected within the current reporting cycle, which will determine whether the county remains on track.

 Lanark County Emissions Inventory (2019)